-PricewaterhouseCoopers LLP ("PwC") served as our independent auditors during 2012 and 2011.
+PricewaterhouseCoopers LLP ("PwC") served as our independent auditors during 2013 and 2012.
 Representatives from PwC will be present at the Annual Meeting and will have an opportunity to make a statement, if they desire to do so, and to respond to any appropriate inquiries of the stockholders or their representatives.

-PwC's audit report on our consolidated financial statements as of and for the years ended December 31, 2012 and 2011 did not contain an adverse opinion or a disclaimer of opinion and was not qualified or modified as to uncertainty, audit scope or accounting principles.
+PwC's audit report on our consolidated financial statements as of and for the years ended December 31, 2013 and 2012 did not contain an adverse opinion or a disclaimer of opinion and was not qualified or modified as to uncertainty, audit scope or accounting principles.

-Set forth below are the fees paid or accrued for the services of PwC during 2012 and 2011:
+Set forth below are the fees paid or accrued for the services of PwC during 2013 and 2012:

-2012 2011
+2013 2012

-Audit fees \$ 2,479,830 \$ 2,227,586
+Audit fees \$ 2,423,100 \$ 2,479,830

-Audit-related fees -
+Audit-related fees

-Tax fees 560,941 759,933
+Tax fees 447,024 560,941

-All other fees 81,058 76,750
+All other fees 159,600 81,058

-Total \$ 3,121,829 \$ 3,064,269
+Total \$ 3,029,724 \$ 3,121,829

 Audit fees consisted of professional services rendered to us or certain of our subsidiaries.
-Such audit services include audits of financial statements, audit of our annual management assessment of the effectiveness of internal control over financial reporting in 2012 and 2011 (as required by Section 404 of the Sarbanes-Oxley Act of 2002), reviews of our quarterly financial statements and audit services provided in connection with regulatory filings and other matters.
+Such audit services include audits of financial statements, audit of our annual management assessment of the effectiveness of internal control over financial reporting in 2013 and 2012 (as required by Section 404 of the Sarbanes-Oxley Act of 2002), reviews of our quarterly financial statements and audit services provided in connection with regulatory filings and other matters.

-Fees for tax services in 2012 and 2011 consisted primarily of consultation on various tax matters related to us and our subsidiaries, including preparation of federal and state income tax returns for certain of our subsidiaries.
-The 2011 amount includes fees for consultation related to the divestiture of a behavioral health care facility located in Puerto Rico.
+Fees for tax services in 2013 and 2012 consisted primarily of consultation on various tax matters related to us and our subsidiaries, including preparation of federal and state income tax returns for certain of our subsidiaries.

-The other fees in 2012 and 2011 represent fees to PwC for Independent Review Organization services in connection with our South Texas Health System affiliates.
+The other fees in 2013 represent fees to PwC for Independent Review Organization services in connection with our South Texas Health System affiliates and Sierra Vista Hospital.
+Other fees in 2012 represent fees to PwC for Independent Review Organization services in connection with our South Texas Health System affiliates.